 - I chose “chat” and spoke directly to one of the support members.
 Again he was very helpful and answered my question within seconds.

-I don’t want to seem biased or something, but their support service is so much than others, including the ones leading the industry.
+I don’t want to seem biased or something, but their support service is so much more than others, including the ones leading the industry.

 Unlocator VPN – Features

 Before their VPN service saw the light, Unlocator was a pure Smart DNS proxy.
-Actually, they were considered to be the best one to ever exist on the market.
-However, now, you can add the extra layer of protection to your web surfing habits with Unlocator VPN.
+Actually, they were considered to be the best ones to ever exist on the market.
+However, now, you can add an extra layer of protection to your web surfing habits with Unlocator VPN.
 But the question arises every time you wish to invest in a VPN: What makes it so good?
-Well, the answer is quite simple, it’s unique features.
+Well, the answer is quite simple, its unique features.
 You get to see VPNs with exclusive qualities that put them ahead of their competitors.
 Although it’s still new, Unlocator has some features of its own, including one we mentioned above, Unlocator Hybrid.
 So, with that said, let’s take a deeper look at what Unlocator has to offer.